lucaarcteam/ArcheOS-software-list/README.md

 A collection of open-source software and digital tools for archaeology.
 This repository aims to support researchers, professionals, and enthusiasts in their work by providing an updated list of useful tools.
-This project is an attempt to restart ArcheOS, the Archaeological Operating System developed by Arc-Team in the past years.
+This project is an attempt to restart ArcheOS, the Archaeological Operating System developed by Arc-Team between 2005 and 2015.

 ## Categories